pratik2394/proj2_pratik_patel/README.md

 If the code is too slow, please comment out the visualisation part from exploration code. (i.e. visualization code in generate_child function. #you can see the comment in the code.

+pythoncode_heapq.py is having heapq for open_list and is expected to run little faster.
+I am just adding that for speed comparision.